 So, the latency figure in the datasheet tells us the longest time the processor can't service interrupts.
 The number is totally useless to firmware engineers.

 OK, if you're building an extreme cycle-countin', nanosecond-poor, gray-hair-inducing system then perhaps that 300 nsec latency figure is indeed a critical part of you system's performance.
-For the rest of us real latency - the 99% component of interrupt response - comes not from what the CPU is doing, but from our own software design.
+For the rest of what the CPU is doing, but from our own software design.
 And that, my friend, is hard to predict at design time.
 Without formal methods we need empirical ways to manage latency.

 If latency is time between getting an interrupt and entering the ISR, then surely most occurs because we've disabled interrupts!
 It's because of the way we wrote the darn code.
 Turn interrupts off for even a few C statements and latency might run to hundreds of microseconds, far more that those handful of nanoseconds quoted by CPU vendors.

 No matter how carefully you build the application, you'll be turning interrupts off frequently.
 Even code that never issues a "disable interrupt" instruction does, indeed, disable them often.
 For, every time a hardware event issues an interrupt request, the processor itself does an automatic disable, one that stays in effect till you explicitly re-enable them inside of the ISR.
 Count on skyrocketing latency as a result.

 Of course, on many processors we don't so much as turn interrupts off as change priority levels.
 A 68K receiving an interrupt on level 5 will prohibit all interrupts at this and lower levels till our code explicitly re-enables them in the ISR.
 Higher priority devices will still function, but latency for all level 1 to 5 devices is infinity till the code does its thing.